 Modern capitalism and its spectacle allot everyone a specific role in a general passivity.
 The student is no exception to the rule.
 He has a provisional part to play, a rehearsal for his final role as an element in market society as conservative as the rest.
 Being a student is a form of initiation.
 An initiation which echoes the rites of more primitive societies with bizarre precision.
 It goes on outside of history, cut off from social reality.
 The student leads a double life, poised between his present status and his future role.
-The two are absolutely separate, and the journey from one to the other is a mechanical event "in the future".
+The two are absolutely separate, and the journey from one to the other is a mechanical event "in the future."
 Meanwhile, he basks in a schizophrenic consciousness, withdrawing into his initiation group to hide from that future.
 Protected from history, the present is a mystic trance.

-At least in consciousness, the student can exist apart from the official truths of "economic life".
+At least in consciousness, the student can exist apart from the official truths of "economic life."
 But for very simple reasons: looked at economically, student life is a hard one.
-In our "society of abundance", he is still a pauper.
-80%, of students come from income groups well above the working class, yet 90% have less money than the meanest labourer.
-Student poverty is an anachronism, a throw-back from an earlier age of capitalism; it does not share in the new poverties of the spectacular societies; it has yet to attain the new poverty of the new proletariat.
+In our "society of abundance," he is still a pauper.
+80% of students come from income groups well above the working class, yet 90% have less money than the meanest laborer Student poverty is an anachronism. a throw-back from an earlier age of capitalism: it does not share in the new poverties of the spectacular societies; it has yet to attain the new poverty of the new proletariat.
 Nowadays the teenager shuffles off the moral prejudices and authority of the family to become part of the market even before he is adolescent: at fifteen he has all the delights of being directly exploited.
 In contrast the student covets his protracted infancy as an irresponsible and docile paradise.
 Adolescence and its crises may bring occasional brushes with his family, but in essence he is not troublesome: he agrees to be treated as a baby by the institutions which provide his education.
-There is no "student problem".
-Student passivity is only the most obvious symptom of a general state of affairs. for each sector of social life has been subdued by a similar imperialism.
+(If ever they stop screwing his arse off, it's only to come round and kick him in the balls.)
+There is no "student problem."
+Student passivity is only the most obvious symptom of a general state of affairs, for each sector of social life has been subdued by a similar imperialism.